AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md

 >
 >**Definition**
 >
->* **Deliver the following day in recipient’s time zone**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email on *Wednesday* at 9:00am.
+>* **[!UICONTROL Deliver the following day in recipient’s time zone]**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email on *Wednesday* at 9:00am.
 >
->* **Deliver using the program's default set time**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email _based on your subscription time zone settings_.
+>* **[!UICONTROL Deliver using the program's default set time]**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email _based on your subscription time zone settings_.
 So, if your [subscription time zone settings](/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md) are set to PDT America/Los Angeles, these recipients will still receive the email on Tuesday at 9:00am PDT (whatever time that may be in their own time zones).

 >[!NOTE]
 >